charj/Dedicated_Valheim_Server_Script/gui/README.md

 Future pulls for GUI will come from a seperate repo but until we have it all ironed out... it will be combined.

+TO-DO!

+Work server functions
+--outline completed - working 100% with correct sudoers entry - might be a better way

-TO-DO! -Work Player edit for ban,admin...etc
+Work player controls edit for ban,admin,block
+-outline completed - kinda working

--Work Valheim+ information (if using)
+Work Valheim+ information (if using)

--Work Bepindex install, remove, display mods (if using)
+Work Bepindex install, remove, display mods (if using) -outline completed - not working 100%

-Add whatever we think needs to be added to make it awesome and user friendly
+Work display logs
+-outline complete - Working only with www-data being added to adm group.  adm group has permissions to read all logs.
+-- has to be a way to have sudoers file execute better without exposing the server to exploits -- maybe edit start_valheim.sh and dump valheim logs to /home/steam/valheimserver/worldName/logs

+Work map generation for seed
+-outline complete - 100% working

+Work notification area
+-outline complete - 100% working... maybe add different news related sections?

 # Is this be best way to secure it??
 NO its a huge security punching bag... but we need to do something
 # Valheim www-data entry for sudoers

-secuuuure da php?
+Make sure php functions are secured to the best it can be.
+Review GTFOBINS for common shell hacks and test.

 escapeshellcmd(string $command): string